Advisor: Kelly Krieble, Dept. of Physics & Earth Science

 The Major in General Science/Secondary Education

 A student seeking Pennsylvania teacher certification in general science at the secondary level must take Chemistry 113 and 114; Physics 109 or 111 and Physics 110 or 112; Biology 119, Biology 100 or 112, and Biology 107 or Environmental 112 or Biology 360; Earth Science 110, 120, and 130; Interdisciplinary Studies 320.2; Mathematics 170 (or its equivalent sequence Mathematics106-166); and three other course units in science.
 In the entire sequence, at least two courses from one department must be numbered 210 or above.
 When appropriate, students are encouraged to be laboratory assistants in one of the science areas.
 Students also complete requirements for secondary teacher certification under education, including Education 378 as described above.
-Students should check with Robert Mayer in the Education Department about specifics regarding this program.
+Students should check with the Education Department about specifics regarding this program.

 The Major in General Science for Middle Level Education